tarantuli/enchanters-manual/gameplay.md

 ## Player turn

-1. A player turn consists of the beginning of his turn, then a main phase followed by a clean up face.
+1. A player turn consists of the beginning of his turn, then a main phase followed by a clean up phase.
 1. The main phase consists of exactly one main action and any number of minor actions, in any order.
 1. The clean up phase consists of paying weight cost, resetting the journey track, resetting the attack and defense power of the player, and resetting minor actions.